mathyasp/breakout-tutorial/README.md

   - Classes
   - Inheritance
 - After that, practice working with bundling using `Webpack`
+- Finally, the code was converted to TypeScript to practice using explicit types.

 ## To Run:
 - Clone/download this repo